quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 a Reordering Threshold value other than 1 is received.

 Largest Unacked
-: The largest packet number of a received ack-eliciting packet.
+: The largest packet number among all received ack-eliciting packets so far.

 Largest Acked
 : The Largest Acknowledged value sent in an ACK frame.